Saad-ISAA/n8n-nodes-zohopeople/README.md

 ## How to install

+To install a community node in your n8n instance :

+- Go to `Settings > Community Nodes` :
+- Select `Install a community node`
+- Type in `n8n-nodes-zohopeople` and hit `Install`

+OR

 To get started install the package in your n8n root directory with

 `npm install n8n-nodes-zohopeople`

+OR

 For docker add the following line before the font installation command in your [n8n Docker file](https://github.com/n8n-io/n8n/blob/master/docker/images/n8n/Dockerfile)

 `RUN cd /usr/local/lib/node_modules/n8n && npm install n8n-nodes-zohopeople`

+##Features
+- Forms
+	- Fetch Forms
+	- Get Bulk Records
+	- Get Record Count
+- Attendance
+	- Fetch Last Attendnce Entries
+	- Shift Details of Employee
+- Cases
+	- View List of Categories
+	- View Case Details
+- Leaves
+	- Get Leave Types
+	- Get Holidays
+- Views
+	- Default and Custom View
+	Fetch View of Specific Form

+## Coming Soon
+All APIs defined on https://www.zoho.com/people/api/overview.html For the node-athon it's been READ operations for most of the Resources, later more CRUD operations will be added
 ## 🔗 Connect with me

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/saad-mujeeb-b730a860)